-- 4.1 Employees are entitled to adoption leave, in adoption or fostering for adoption cases, if they meet all the following conditions: - (a) They are adopting a child through a UK adoption agency, or they are a local authority foster parent who has been approved as a prospective adopter. - (b) The adoption agency or local authority has given the written notice that it has matched them with a child for adoption, or that it will be placing a child with them under a fostering for adoption arrangement, and tells the employee the Expected Placement Date. - (c) The employee has notified the agency that they agree to the child being placed on the Expected Placement Date.
+- 5.2 Employees are entitled to adoption leave, in adoption or fostering for adoption cases, if they meet all the following conditions: - a) they are adopting a child through a UK adoption agency, or they are a local authority foster parent who has been approved as a prospective adopter; - b) the adoption agency or local authority has given the written notice that it has matched them with a child for adoption, or that it will be placing a child with them under a fostering for adoption arrangement, and tells the employee the Expected Placement Date; and - c) the employee has notified the agency that they agree to the child being placed on the Expected Placement Date. - 5.3 Employees are entitled to adoption leave in surrogacy cases if they meet all the following conditions:

-- 4.3 Employees are entitled to adoption leave in surrogacy cases if they meet all the following conditions: - (a) A surrogate mother gives birth to a child who is biologically the child of the employee, their spouse/partner or a child of both. - (b) The employee is expected to be given parental responsibility for the child under a parental order from the court.
-The child must live with the employee and the employee must apply for the parental order within six months of the child's birth. - 4.4 Only one parent can take adoption leave.
+- a) a surrogate mother gives birth to a child who is biologically the child of the employee, their spouse/partner or a child of both; and - b) the employee is expected to be given parental responsibility for the child under a parental order from the court.
+The child must live with the employee and the employee must apply for the parental order within six months of the child's birth. - Only one parent can take adoption leave.
 If an employee's spouse or partner takes adoption leave with their employer, the employee will not be entitled to take adoption leave but they may be entitled to paternity leave and/or shared parental leave.

-5 Notification of Intention to Take Leave (Adoption)
+6. Notification of Intention to Take Leave (Adoption)

-- 5.1 Employees must give The Trust notice in writing of: - (a) the Expected Placement Date; and - (b) their intended start date for adoption leave (Intended Start Date) (see paragraph 9). - 5.2 This notice must be given not more than seven days after the agency or local authority notified the employee in writing that it has matched them with a child.
+- 6.1 Employees must give the Trust notice in writing of: - a) the Expected Placement Date; and - b) their intended start date for adoption leave (Intended Start Date) (see section 9). - 6.2 This notice must be given no more than seven days after the agency or local authority notified the employee in writing that it has matched them with a child.
 If seven days is not reasonably practicable, then the employee should inform the Trust as soon as is reasonably practicable.
-The Trust will then write to the employee within 28 days to inform the employee of their Expected Return Date. - 5.3 At least 28 days before their Intended Start Date (or, if this is not possible, as soon as they can), the employee must also provide The Trust with: - (a) A Matching Certificate from the adoption agency (if applicable) confirming the: - agency's name and address; - date the employee was notified of the match; and - (b) Expected Placement Date. - (c) Written confirmation that the employee intends to take statutory adoption leave and not statutory paternity leave.
+The Trust will then write to the employee within 28 days to inform the employee of their Expected Return Date. - 6.3 At least 28 days before their Intended Start Date (or, if this is not possible, as soon as they can), the employee must also provide the Trust with: - a) A Matching Certificate from the adoption agency (if applicable) confirming the: - agency's name and address; and - date the employee was notified of the match - b) Expected Placement Date. - c) Written confirmation that the employee intends to take statutory adoption leave and not statutory paternity leave.

-6 Notification of Intention to Take Leave (Surrogacy)
+7. Notification of Intention to Take Leave (Surrogacy)

-- 6.1 In surrogacy cases the employee must give the Trust notice in writing of the expected week of childbirth.
-This must be done by the end of the 15th week before the expected week of childbirth, or if that is not reasonably practicable, as soon as is reasonably practicable. - 6.2 The Trust will then write to the employee within 28 days of receiving their notification, to confirm the employee's Expected Return Date.
+7.1 In surrogacy cases the employee must give the Trust notice in writing of the expected week of childbirth and their intention to take adoption leave.
+This must be done by the end of the 15th week before the expected week of childbirth, or if that is not reasonably practicable, as soon as is reasonably practicable.

+- 7.2 The Trust will then write to the employee within 28 days of receiving their notification, to confirm the employee's Expected Return Date. - 7.3 When the child is born, the employee must tell the Trust the date of birth.

-7 Overseas Adoptions
+8. Overseas Adoptions